MaJerle/lwutil/README.md

 ## How to use

 Usage is very simply.
-Add `lwutil.c` file to compilation flag and make sure compiler has access to `lwutil.h` for include paths.
+Add `lwutil.c` file to compilation flag and make sure compiler has access to `lwutil.h` for include paths or use it as a *CMake library*

 ## Contribute